vinnymeller/twm/README.md

 - You can use `TWM_ROOT` to perform actions if the workspace is in within a specific directory
 - You can check `TWM` to ensure you handle manually-created sessions differently than `twm`-created sessions in some automation task

+Additionally, setting the `TWM_CONFIG_FILE` env var will override the default config search path.
+If your config file is in a non-standard location, you can test twm with the default configuration with `TWM_CONFIG_FILE= twm`, or if your configuration is in the standard location, `TWM_CONFIG_FILE=/dev/null twm` will do.

 ## Installation
 Contributions are more than welcome!
 If there are workflows you think would be useful to add, or if you find a bug, please open an issue or PR.
 For style and linting, I simply use `cargo fmt` and `clippy::all`.